Pierre666/aws-serverless-workshops/WebApplication/5_OAuth/README.md

 1. Choose the **Permissions** tab, then click the **Bucket Policy** button.

-1. Enter the following policy document into the bucket policy editor replacing `[YOUR_BUCKET_NAME]` with the name of the bucket you created in section 1:
+1. Enter the following policy document into the bucket policy editor replacing `{your-bucket-name}` with the name of the bucket you created in section 1:

     ```json
     {